 Shows featuring or starring African-Americans (“Fat Albert,” “The Harlem Globetrotters”)

 1970 was a landmark year for animation.
 That’s because it was the first time non-stereotypical African-American characters were the leading stars of an animated TV show, with “The Harlem Globetrotters” cartoon debuting on CBS.

 That said, 1970 also saw the debut of “Josie and the Pussycats,” which featured Valerie, the first time a Black female character was a supporting character in a TV cartoon.
 While the first Black character in a TV cartoon was on 1969’s “The Hardy Boys,” it’s this decade that saw a major shift.
 Previously, Black characters in cartoons were either non-existent or racist stereotypes.

-As the decade wore on, African-Americans appeared more and more, usually as supporting or background characters.
+As the 1970s wore on, African-Americans appeared more and more in TV animation, usually as supporting or background characters.
 However, the most successful show starring Black characters was “Fat Albert”; the series debuted on CBS in 1972, and ran (with some gaps) until the mid-80s in syndication.
 (In spite of Cosby’s status today, “Fat Albert” is still worth noting as a landmark show.)

 Other non-White minority groups didn’t seem to fare as prominently.
 However, the worst stereotypes from previous decades about Asians, Latinos, etc. at least started to wane.